 Realm Kotlin – Now GA: Prior to this release, Android developers used our Realm Java SDK within Kotlin apps.
 The new GA release of the Realm Kotlin SDK—that includes full Kotlin Multiplatform support—offers idiomatic, Kotlin-first APIs for developers using Kotlin in their mobile apps.

-Realm Flutter – Now in beta: As Flutter support is the top requested feature for Realm, we are excited to confirm the beta release of our Realm Flutter SDK, which will allow developers to begin testing sync in their Flutter applications.
+Realm Flutter – Now in preview: As Flutter support is the top requested feature for Realm, we are excited to confirm the preview release of our Realm Flutter SDK, which will allow developers to begin testing sync in their Flutter applications.

 Realm React Native – Now with support for Hermes: The latest release of Realm React Native includes support for Hermes to help JS developers keep their mobile applications fast and lightweight.